Brown University's Policy on Handling Allegations of Research Misconduct

 After comments have been received and any necessary changes have been made to the draft report, the investigation committee should transmit the final report with attachments, including the Respondent's comments, to the Research Integrity Officer.
 The Research Integrity Officer shall transmit a copy of the investigation report with attachments to any external sponsors as required.

 E. Time Limit for Completing the Investigation Report

-A. An institution's decision to initiate an investigation must be reported in writing to the Director, ORI, on or before the date the investigation begins.
+A. An institution's decision to initiate an investigation must be reported in writing to the Director, federal Office of Research Integrity, on or before the date the investigation begins.
 At minimum, the notification should include the name of the person(s) against whom the allegations have been made, the general nature of the allegation as it relates to the PHS definition of research misconduct, and the PHS applications or grant number(s) involved.
 ORI must also be notified of the final outcome of the investigation and must be provided with a copy of the investigation report.
 Any significant variations from the provisions of the institutional policies and procedures should be explained in any reports submitted to ORI.

 B. If an institution plans to terminate an inquiry for any reason other than that an investigation is not warranted or an investigation for any reason without completing all relevant requirements of the PHS regulation, the Research Integrity Officer will submit a report of the planned termination to ORI, including a description of the reasons for the proposed termination.